smitelli/scottsmitelli.com/src/content/articles/you-dont-have-to/index.md

 +++
 title = "You don't have to if you don't want to." description = "\"In the year 5555, your arms are hangin' limp at your sides.
-Your legs got nothin' to do, some machine doin' that for you.\" Zager and Evans sang these words in 1969.
+Your legs got nothing to do, some machine doin' that for you.\" Zager and Evans sang these words in 1969.
 Now, thirty-five centuries ahead of schedule, it's never been easier to tell the world \"I didn't care about this and I don't care about you.\"" date = 2026-02-27

 [[infoBox]]